jfergs/controlplane/README.md

 ## Observability

 - Logging: set `LOG_LEVEL` (default `INFO`); logs emit JSON lines.
-- Metrics: Prometheus endpoint exposed at `/metrics` when the server is running, including load/memory/disk plus macOS Wi-Fi and battery details when available.
+- Metrics: Prometheus endpoint exposed at `/metrics` when the server is running, including load/memory/disk plus Wi-Fi and battery details on macOS/Linux when available (fields are `None` if not supported).

 ## CI